Micrurus mipartitus: Distribution

-Phenotypic features
+Description

-M. mipartitus has a cylindrical body that can reach a total length (including tail) of 140.6 cm.
+Micrurus mipartitus has a cylindrical body that can reach a total length (tail included) of 140.6 cm.
 It has quite small eyes and a rounded head.
 The black body rings of this species can number from 34 to 84 and are separated by narrow yellow or white intermediary rings.
 The second ring on the head and 3 or 4 of the tail rings are red-colored in contrast to the white or yellow rings.

-Natural history
+Biology

+Behavior

-M. mipartitus is a species of crepuscular and nocturnal habits.
+Micrurus mipartitus is a species of crepuscular and nocturnal habits.
 During periods of low rainfall, it may be located underground, several centimeters deep.
 In times of high rainfall, it is found on the soil surface or where leaf litter is abundant.

+Habitat

-This coral snake lives in forests, from tropical dry forests to foggy forests, and is also found in human settlements in rural areas used for agriculture.
+The red-tailed coral snake lives in forests, from tropical dry forests to foggy forests, and is also found in human settlements in rural areas used for agriculture.

+Diet

 Two red-tailed coral snakes competing for a caecilian (Caecilia sp.)

-The diet of M. mipartitus is mainly based on snakes (e.g., Atractus werneri, A. sanctamartae, Leptotyphlops spp.) as well as lizards (e.g., Lepidoblepharis sanctaemartae), amphisbaenids (e.g., Amphisbaena spp.), frogs, and caecilians (e.g., Caecilia guntheri).
+The diet of M. mipartitus is mainly based on snakes (e.g., Atractus werneri, A. sanctamartae, Epictia spp., Trilepida spp.) as well as lizards (e.g., Lepidoblepharis sanctaemartae), amphisbaenids (e.g., Amphisbaena spp.), frogs, and caecilians (e.g., Caecilia guntheri).

+Reproduction

-It is oviparous; about eight white-colored eggs have been recorded, which are 2.9 cm long, with an average weight of 3.1 g.
+The red-tailed coral snake is oviparous; about eight white-colored eggs have been recorded, which are 2.9 cm long, with an average weight of 3.1 g.
 Incubation period lasts between 73–87 days, total length of each hatchling varies from 20–21.9 cm and weight is around 3.3 g.